What Are Widgets In Magento 2?

 There are just 3 simple steps to create a new custom widget in Magento 2.
 Let’s get started!

-The 1st step: Add A New Widget
+1. Add A New Widget

 Go to the admin panel, navigate to CONTENT and choose Widgets (under Elements)

 Then, click on the Add Widget button to create a new widget.

 After that, select the type of widget that you want to create as well as choose the Design Theme (your current theme).